 4. Bike Ramp

 Few things are more thrilling to kids than catching some sweet air while they’re riding a bike (even if it’s just an inch).
-Having a bike ramp in your own driveway (Landwave ramp shown below) makes it possible for kids to do this any time they want – and you don’t have to drive them to the local bike park.
+Having a bike ramp in your own driveway (Landwave ramp shown above) makes it possible for kids to do this any time they want – and you don’t have to drive them to the local bike park.

 For those handy with a hammer, you can also work together with your kids to make your own ramp!
 DIY ramps like these are great for experienced riders, but not ideal for balance bike riders or beginning pedalers due to the strong drop-off.